 I especially like the two new styles of gameplay in the Infinity Blade sequel.
 Previously, you only had the option of sword and shield, but two whole new playing styles have been added to mix things up.
 You of course have your standard sword and shield, but can now have the option to use dual blades or a heavy weapon, suiting whatever playstyle you may like!
 In addition to the new play styles, Chair has augmented the game even further.
 Adding more dynamic enemy patterns, which make the game much less boring, was a great change to the already great game, as well as the ability for enemies to use magic against you!

-The first game had a great soundtrack to it, and Ifinity Blade II managed to one-up it with a great soundtrack on top of sound effects, and a group of voice actors that bring all of the important characters to life!
+The first game had a great soundtrack to it, and Infinity Blade 2 managed to one-up it with a great soundtrack on top of sound effects, and a group of voice actors that bring all of the important characters to life!
 The music does a great job setting ambiance as you explore the castle, and background as you fight for your (unending) life!

-The story in the first game was nice, but short.
-Infinity Blade II continues where you left of with Siris after defeating (or joining) the God King and taking the Infinity Blade.
+The story in the first game was nice but short.
+Infinity Blade 2 continues where you left off with Siris after defeating (or joining) the God King and taking the Infinity Blade.
 You start out at Saydhi's Estate, seeking answers as to where the Worker of Secrets can be found.
 After a brief cutscene, you find out he is at the Vault of Tears...which is where the majority of the game is played.
-The Vault of Tears is a massive fortress where you must defeat Thane, then three blood sentinals (bosses).
+The Vault of Tears is a massive fortress where you must defeat Thane, then three blood sentinels (bosses).
 There's more after that, but we wouldn't want to ruin anything for you!

-The original game was good, but Infinity Blade II was even better.
-With all new playstyles, tons of equipment, and a much larger game location to explore, the game is much larger and enjoyable than the first (which was still great, don't get me wrong!).
-Add in the all new features such as clashmob and gem forge on top of a much more expanded story with full voice acting, and the game is an all around great game.
-With the New Game+ mode after you complete the game on top of the expansive amount of content you get for the low pricepoint, this game is worth every penny you spend on it.
+The original game was good, but Infinity Blade 2 was even better.
+With all new playstyles, tons of equipment, and a much larger game location to explore, the game is much larger and more enjoyable than the first (which was still great, don't get me wrong!).
+Add in the all-new features such as clashmob and gem forge on top of a much more expanded story with full voice acting, and the game is an all-around great game.
+With the New Game+ mode after you complete the game on top of the expansive amount of content you get for the low price point, this game is worth every penny you spend on it.